all4one-max/code-calendar-public/README.md

     have made our own scrapper using Selenium.

 -   if you set a reminder using this website it will notify you 24 hours before the contest via mail and give you a desktop notification
     10 minute before the contest.
-This feature has been set up [Google's Calendar API v3](https://developers.google.com/calendar)
+This feature has been set up using [Google's Calendar API v3](https://developers.google.com/calendar)

 -   To update our Database periodically we have used [Advanced Python Scheduler Library](https://apscheduler.readthedocs.io/en/stable/) which makes the API call in the interval of 16 hours.